netglade/glade_forms/glade_forms/README.md

 Sometimes, it can be handy to update some input's value based on the changed value of another input.
 As developer you have two options.

 You can listen for `onChange()` callback and update other inputs based on input's changed value.
-An example could be automatically update `Age` value based on checked `VIP Content` input (checkbox).
+An example could be automatically updating the `Age` value based on checked `VIP Content` input (checkbox).

 ```dart
 // In vipContent input